Student Loan Forgiveness: What You Need to Know

 How do I apply for student loan forgiveness?

-Details of student loan forgiveness have not been announced.
-However, it would be best to keep an eye on the federal student aid website in coming days.
-Roughly 27 million borrowers have qualified for Pell grants are eligible to receive over $20,000 in forgiveness under the Biden plan.
+Details of Biden student loan forgiveness have not been announced.
+However, it would be best to keep an eye on the federal student aid website in the coming days.
+Roughly 27 million borrowers who have qualified for Pell grants are eligible to receive over $20,000 in forgiveness under the Biden plan.

 The plan is helpful for lower-income Americans, who can receive up to $6,895 annually for six years.
 Pell grants themselves don’t have to be paid back, recipients take out additional student loans.